Ichoran/teensy-stimulus/README.md

 would work just as well to give a single 6 ms pulse (because the pulse up time of 1000s expires before pulse time of 6 ms + pulse down time of 1994 ms).

+## Operational Details

+### Digital Pulse Timing

+In the absense of analog output, processing time (assuming the default clock rate of 72 MHz) is about 6 microseconds per channel.
+This governs both minimum pulse width and maximum synchrony.
+Two stimuli that are scheduled for identical times will be triggered in order of processing, which goes pin by pin from `A` to `X`.
+If a pin is not used, it requires about 0.25 microseconds to skip it; if it is used, it requires about 6 microseconds to process.
+Thus, outputs that should be tightly synchronized should be on adjacent pins, but if only two outputs are used, it doesn't matter very much.
+(Adjacent pins: 6 us, maximally separated pins (A to X), 10 us.)

+Beyond the pin-to-pin delay, jitter is possible.
+A maximum of about 2 microseconds has been observed.

+Non-synchronous inputs are have additional computational delays as the board checks for input and updates global counters.
+Sequential events can be spaced no more closely than about 16 microseconds apart (across all pins); there may be jitter in this timing of up to about 7.5 microseconds.

+Note that because the board is globally clocked, this jitter does not propagate.
+Thus, a single channel 20 kHz square wave is maintained perfectly on average, but has about 10% jitter in the signal (18-22 kHz).

+Timing of stimulus train switches has not yet been measured.

 ## Revision Notes

 Initial revision.